Drive

 3. External drive that is not connected.

-4. The computer was moved or bumped and one or both of the hard drive cables is not firmly connected.
+4. The computer was moved or bumped, and one or both of the hard drive cables is lose.

 5. Network drive with no network connection.